Anatomy Act 1832: Provisions

-The Anatomy Act provided for the needs of physicians, surgeons, and students by giving them legal access to corpses that were unclaimed after death – in particular, corpses of those who had died in hospital, prison, or a workhouse.
+The act provided for the needs of physicians, surgeons, and students by giving them legal access to corpses that were unclaimed after death – in particular, corpses of those who had died in hospital, prison, or a workhouse.

 Further, a person could donate the corpse of a next of kin in exchange for burial at the expense of the anatomy school.
 Occasionally a person, following the example of Jeremy Bentham, left their own body for dissection in the name of the advancement of science; but even then, if the person's relatives objected, it was not received.

 Before the act, anatomical research was difficult; for example, the anatomy of the nervous system was poorly understood.

 The act was effective in ending the practice of resurrectionists, who robbed graves as a means of obtaining corpses for medical study.

-Mobs continued to protest against the Act into the 1840s, in the belief that it still failed to prevent the sale of paupers' bodies for medical research without their consent.
+Mobs continued to protest against the act into the 1840s, in the belief that it still failed to prevent the sale of paupers' bodies for medical research without their consent.
 An anatomical theatre in Cambridge was vandalised late in 1833 "by an angry mob determined to put a stop to the dissection of a man; this wave of popular protest alarmed the medical profession who resolved to hide its activities from the general public, and to a greater or lesser extent it has been doing so ever since".

 Extent and repeals

 Extent

 The original extent was specified as Great Britain and Ireland.
-The act (less any amendments) remains in force in Scotland and the Republic of Ireland.
+The act (less any amendments) remains in force in Scotland.